- Style Rustic-chic treehouses

 - Facilities Gardens, day spa, boutique, library, free WiFi in common areas.
 In rooms: flatscreen TV, DVD player, iPod dock, minibar, Samadhi toiletries.

-- Poolside There's a petite pool in a courtyard behind Tamarind restaurant, but the beachfront is currently the prime spot for splashing.
-A curvaceous, seaside stunner is set to open late 2012, complete with overwater cabanas and a soothing waterfall.
+- Poolside A curvaceous, seaside stunner, Japamala's main pool is complete with overwater cabanas and a soothing waterfall.
+There's a petite, older pool in a courtyard behind Tamarind restaurant, but the beachfront oasis is the prime spot for splashing.

 - Check–out Midday; check-in, 2pm.

-- Also A second pool is currently being built, with minimal disruption to guests.
-Be sure to check flight availability with Berjaya Air before you book your room, as these planes fill up weeks in advance.
+- Also Be sure to check flight availability with Berjaya Air before you book your room, as these planes fill up weeks in advance.

 Food and drink at Japamala Resort